-This section tells you how series ETF Units of the ETF have performed over the past 10 years.
+This section tells you how units of the ETF have performed over the past 10 years.

-Returns after expenses have been deducted.
+Returns1 after expenses have been deducted.
 These expenses reduce the ETF's returns.
+This means that the ETF's returns may not match the returns of the MSCI ACWI Quality Index.